ploetz-zeller/symbio-documentation/docs/admin/services/reporting-service/operation.md

 #### crud

+Used to be run between fullfetches to keep ODS database uptodate.
 Any changes in the database are accumulated by the _Reporting Connector_ and stored as events in the ODS database.
 You use this command to apply all changes so far at once to the ODS database.
 You can use the _schedule-crud_ command to set up a scheduled task for this command.